shopware5/composer-project/README.md

 You can then either provide a `.env` file for defining database credentials, the shop-url and Shopware version or have one created for you using an interactive installer.

+If you already provide an `.env` and like to install the project fully automated you can use the `-n` or `--no-interaction` flags.

 To use the installer, simply run:

 ```bash